vk-cs/docs-public/docs/en/storage/s3/how-to-guides/s3-domain/s3-domain.md

-The Object Storage service allows you to use resources for hosting static sites based on HTML, CSS and JavaScript technologies.
+The VK Object Storage service allows you to use resources for hosting static sites based on HTML, CSS and JavaScript technologies.
 The store can also be used to forward requests.

 {note:warn}